axelarnetwork/axelar-core/cmd/axelarcli/docs/axelarcli_tx_tss_rotate.md

-## axelarcli tx tss mk-rotate
+## axelarcli tx tss rotate

-Rotate the given chain from the old master key to the previously created one (see mk-refresh)
+Rotate the given chain from the old key to the previously assigned one

 ```
-axelarcli tx tss mk-rotate [chain] [flags]
+axelarcli tx tss rotate [chain] [role] [flags]
 ```

 ### Options